 Students are charged for printing and photocopying on department equipment.
-If you would like access to department printers/copiers, please provide a four digit code to Alliance Babunga (firstname.lastname@example.org).
-This will be your printing code.
-Submit a ticket to our IT at www.it.ubc/SOS and request that your computer/device be configured to print through Xerox 7845 copier on 3rd floor, PCOH.
+If you would like access to department printers/copiers, please provide a four digit code to the EDST Reception, this will be your printing code.
+Submit a ticket to our IT at UBC self-serve portal at https://ubc.service-now.com/selfservice by going to ‘request a service’ and ‘report an issue’.
+Please fill in the necessary information including a request to configure your computer/device to print through Xerox 7845 copier on 3rd floor, PCN.
 They will acknowledge your ticket and follow up with you to configure your device.
 Wireless printing is available.
-You will receive an invoice from Alliance at the end of the month for your usage.
+You will receive an invoice from EDST staff at the end of the month for your usage.
 The charges are for black and white copies 0.05/page and colour copies 0.10/page.
 For large volumes of photocopying, try off-campus services, as they might be cheaper.

 Program Chairs and Coordinators